bretikov/FMSSM/README.md

   "Running it" above) - it has no logic of its own for parsing or writing the save format, it only imports it from that module.

-## How to use the app
+## How to use

 1. **File → Open source file...** — pick your existing `.sav`.
 It shows up in the top panel.
-2. The bottom panel ("New Composition") is ready as an empty save right from the start — no need to open anything if you want to build from scratch.
-(If you'd rather edit an existing file as the composition, use **File → Open composition from file...** instead.)
+2. The bottom panel ("New Composition") is ready as an empty Flash (128 KB) save right from the start — no need to open anything if you want to build from scratch.
+To start a SRAM (32 KB) composition instead, or to discard the current one and start over, use **File → New empty composition**; a small dialog lets you pick Flash or SRAM.
+(If you'd rather edit an existing file as the composition, use **File → Open composition from file...** instead — its build is read from the file itself.)
-3. Both panels have their own **Save this file** button below the bank list (also available as **File → Save source file** / **Save composition**).
-Edits in either panel — renaming a bank, moving/copying a pattern into or out of it — only live in memory until you explicitly save that panel; nothing is written to disk automatically.
+3. Each panel's bank list has **Rename bank**, **Clear bank**, and **Save this file** buttons. **Clear bank** frees the selected bank completely (patterns, name, everything) so it becomes empty, as if it had never been saved — it asks for confirmation first and shows how many patterns are in it.
+Edits in either panel — renaming or clearing a bank, moving/copying a pattern into or out of it — only live in memory until you explicitly save that panel; nothing is written to disk automatically.
 4. In either panel, click a bank in the list on the left — the 5-track (FM 1–4, Noise) × 16-slot grid for that bank shows up.
+Slot columns are numbered in **hexadecimal** (`0 1 2 3 4 5 6 7 8 9 A B C
+   D E F`) to match a single-digit-per-slot layout.
 5. **Select a source and a destination** (across either panel):
    - Click a cell (top or bottom) → it becomes the source (orange).
    - Click another cell (in either panel) → it becomes the destination (green).
+   - Click a **column header** (the hex slot number) instead of a cell to select all 5 tracks of that slot at once — useful for reordering or copying an entire step across all tracks in one go.
+     You can't mix a single-cell selection with a whole-column one.
 6. Use the buttons in the middle:
    - **Move →** — the pattern (and its settings: length, rate, echo, transpose, mod, direction...) moves to the destination, the